ryaanwells/urbanexplorer/README.md

 127.0.0.1:8000/api/v1/?format=json (to see all available REST end points)

 The REST endpoints can be browsed in any browser.
+The data from the production server is loaded into the database for your perusal.

 Please notify me of any issues at 1002253w@student.gla.ac.uk and I will gladly help.